elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-fluorescent-molecules-function-in-fluorescence-microscopy.md

 url: /learn/biology/questions/how-do-fluorescent-molecules-function-in-fluorescence-microscopy
 score: -1.0
 related_article1:
-    id: 170948
+    id: 170953
-    title: How does confocal microscopy achieve optical sectioning?
+    title: >-
+        What are some techniques used to overcome the physical constraints of microscopic resolution limits?
     subject: Biology
-    url: /learn/biology/questions/how-does-confocal-microscopy-achieve-optical-sectioning
+    url: /learn/biology/questions/what-are-some-techniques-used-to-overcome-the-physical-constraints-of-microscopic-resolution-limits
 related_article2:
-    id: 170948
+    id: 170953
-    title: How does confocal microscopy achieve optical sectioning?
+    title: >-
+        What are some techniques used to overcome the physical constraints of microscopic resolution limits?
     subject: Biology
-    url: /learn/biology/questions/how-does-confocal-microscopy-achieve-optical-sectioning
+    url: /learn/biology/questions/what-are-some-techniques-used-to-overcome-the-physical-constraints-of-microscopic-resolution-limits
 related_article3:
-    id: 170942
+    id: 170955
-    title: What is the typical size range of cells that can be observed with the naked eye?
+    title: >-
+        How do fluorescence microscopy and confocal microscopy differ in their imaging capabilities?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-typical-size-range-of-cells-that-can-be-observed-with-the-naked-eye
+    url: /learn/biology/questions/how-do-fluorescence-microscopy-and-confocal-microscopy-differ-in-their-imaging-capabilities
 related_article4:
-    id: 170940
+    id: 170947
-    title: What are the key structural differences between bacterial and eukaryotic cells?
+    title: >-
+        What are the advantages of superresolution microscopy over conventional microscopy techniques?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-structural-differences-between-bacterial-and-eukaryotic-cells
-related_article5:
-    id: 170943
-    title: How does light microscopy differ from electron microscopy in terms of resolution limits?
-    subject: Biology
-    url: /learn/biology/questions/how-does-light-microscopy-differ-from-electron-microscopy-in-terms-of-resolution-limits
+    url: /learn/biology/questions/what-are-the-advantages-of-superresolution-microscopy-over-conventional-microscopy-techniques
 ---

 &nbsp;